awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 Be aware of the following considerations when you use the Query Editor:
 + Up to 50 users can connect to a cluster with the Query Editor at the same time\.
-+ Up to 500 users can connect to a cluster simultaneously\.
-This total includes the users connecting through the Query Editor\.
++ The maximum number of users connecting to a cluster includes those connecting through the Query Editor\.
 + Up to 50 workload management \(WLM\) query slots can be active at the same time\.
 For more information about query slots, see [Implementing Workload Management](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-implementing-workload-management.html)\.
 + Query Editor only runs short queries that can complete within two minutes\.
 + Query result sets are paginated with 100 rows per page\.